cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% endhighlight %}
 *Code IX*

-Pulling all everything together, we will have something like this:
+Pulling everything together, we will have something like this:
 {% highlight javascript %}
 variable "token" {
     default = "xxxx-xxxxx-xxxx-xxxx-xxxx"